jasonacox/Powerwall-Display/README.md

 * Optional - Green LEDs for Logo Backlight

 ## Powerwall Proxy
-The display uses the `pyPowerwall` proxy to connect with the Powerwall API.
-You you will need to install this on a local system (Raspberry Pi, Linux or Windows system) that is alway running so that the display can pull the latest data.
+The display uses the [pyPowerwall proxy](https://github.com/jasonacox/pypowerwall/tree/main/proxy#pypowerwall-proxy-server) to connect with the Powerwall API.
+You you will need to install this on a local system (Raspberry Pi, Linux or Windows system) that is always running so that the display can pull the latest data.
 The proxy can be installed as a docker container.
 Be sure to update the password, email, Powerwall host IP address and Timezone.

-Proxy Install Instructions:
+Proxy Install Instructions using Docker:

 ```bash
 docker run \